ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 ARMORED COMMANDER + TANK BLITZ

 Shown in a 1984 catalog.
 Was to be the 3rd specialized “Commander” controller in the Power Arcade series, along with Flight Commander and Cosmic Commander.
 Catalog description: “Now video game fans can use a hand controller with some of the trappings you might expect in a real battle tank!
 Players push both handles forward or back to move tank on TV screen.
 Tank on screen comes to a stop when one handle is pulled forward and the other pushed back.
 Picture in gun sight lights up, controller vibrates when ‘Fire’ buttons are pushed.
 Comes with ‘Tank Blitz’ game cartridge.”
+An unnamed prototype was found in 2013 that might possibly be the game (picture #3).

 This was a cheaper variant of the TI-99/4a MBX Expander controller, but without the 3 auxiliary buttons and the rotating top.
 Although never released, a few prototypes are known to exist.
 Somehow Atari ended up releasing it as the Space Age joystick.